-Cyprus has managed to successfully exploit its strategic location at the crossroads of Europe, Asia and Africa – establishing it as a thriving international business centre with global connections.
+Cyprus has successfully exploited its strategic location at the crossroads of Europe, Asia and Africa – establishing it as a thriving international business centre with global connections.
 This success could not have been achieved without the support of an advanced communications infrastructure.
-Promoting the digital economy and developing secure electronic communications networks continuous to be high on the agenda, including creating more efficient e-solutions across all sectors.
-The government’s commitment to attract foreign investment into Information and Communications Technology (ICT) projects and with innovative start-ups springing up, Cyprus is certainly being noticed internationally.
+Creating more efficient e-solutions across all sectors is a key goal for Cyprus to also achieve its aim to attract more tech business, as well as foreign investment into Information and Communications Technology (ICT) projects.

 Connecting with the World